Derandomized Parallel Repetition via Structured PCPs: Introduction

 In parallel, there is a line of work attempting to expand the variety of techniques at our disposal for constructing PCPs.
 Here the aim is to gain a deeper and more intuitive understanding of why PCP theorems hold.
 One of the threads in this direction is replacing algebraic constructions by combinatorial ones.
 This is motivated by the intuition that algebra is not an essential component of PCPs, indeed the definition of PCPs involves no algebra at all.
 Of course, one may also hope that the discovery of new techniques may lead to new results.

-For the {}``basic'' PCP theorem \cite{AS98,ALMSS98} there have been alternative combinatorial proofs \cite{DR06,D07}.
+For the ``basic'' PCP theorem \cite{AS98,ALMSS98} there have been alternative combinatorial proofs \cite{DR06,D07}.
 It is still a challenge to match stronger PCP theorems with combinatorial constructions.
-Such is the work of the second author \cite{M09} on PCPs with efficient verifiers.
+Such is the work of the second author \cite{M09_efficient_PCPs} on PCPs with efficient verifiers.
 In this paper we seek to do so for PCPs in the small soundness error regime.

 In this work we give a new construction of a PCP with sub-constant soundness error and two queries.
 This setting is particularly important for inapproximability, as will be discussed shortly below.
-Formally, we prove \begin{theorem} [ Two-query PCP with small soundness]Every language $L\in\NP$ has a two-query PCP system with perfect completeness, soundness error $1/\poly\log n$ and alphabet size $2^{\poly\log n}$.
-Furthermore, the verifier in this PCP system makes only `projection' queries. \end{theorem} This theorem matches the parameters of the folklore {}``manifold vs. point'' construction which has been the only construction in the literature for this parameter range.
+In addition, our PCP maintains the polynomial proof length and logarithmic randomness complexity of the original PCP theorem of~\cite{AS98,ALMSS98}.
+Formally, we prove \begin{theorem} [ Two-query PCP with small soundness]There exists a constant $\kappa>0$ such that for every function $\varepsilon:\N\to\left(0,1\right)$ satisfying $1/n^{\kappa}\le\varepsilon(n)\le1/\poly\log n$ the following holds: Every language $L\in\NP$ has a two-query PCP system with perfect completeness, soundness error $1/\poly\log n$, alphabet size $2^{1/\poly\left(\varepsilon\right)}$, proof length $\poly\left(n\right)$, and randomness complexity $O(\log n)$.
+Furthermore, the verifier in this PCP system makes only `projection' queries. \end{theorem} This theorem matches the parameters of the folklore ``manifold vs. point'' construction which has been the only construction in the literature for this parameter range.
 The technical heart of that construction is a sub-constant error low degree test~\cite{RS97,AS03}, see full details in \cite{MR08}.

 Our proof of Theorem~\ref{thm:main} is based on the elegant derandomized direct product test of \cite{IKW09}.
-In a nutshell, our construction is based on applying this test to obtain a {}``derandomized parallel repetition theorem''.
+In a nutshell, our construction is based on applying this test to obtain a ``derandomized parallel repetition theorem''.
 While it is not clear how to do this for an arbitrary PCP, it turns out to be possible for PCPs with certain structure.
-We show how to convert any PCP to a PCP with the required structure, and then prove a {}``derandomized parallel repetition theorem'' for such PCPs, thereby getting Theorem~\ref{thm:main}.
+We show how to convert any PCP to a PCP with the required structure, and then prove a ``derandomized parallel repetition theorem'' for such PCPs, thereby getting Theorem~\ref{thm:main}.
 The derandomized parallel repetition theorem relies on a reduction from the derandomized direct product test of \cite{IKW09}.

 \paragraph{The Moshkovitz-Raz Construction.}